 - Better at handling emotions

 All these qualities make for a great mind.
 Growth Mindset is like a super power, a belief in oneself that you can do better.
-And whatever failures you encounter on the way are just temporary and part of learning.
+And whatever failures you encounter on the way, are just temporary and part of learning.

 You need to follow a well-thought schema to nurture this super power and be patient.
 It takes years and a change in attitude to build children with Growth Mindset.

-How to Inculcate Growth Mindset
+How To Inculcate Growth Mindset in Children?

 The main premise of growth mindset is its emphasis on effort.
 Hence, the first thing to inculcate growth mindset is to shift your focus from your child’s achievements to their efforts.

 Brain is like a muscle.
 The more you exercise it, the stronger it gets.
 That should be your motto.
 Engrain this philosophy in your children to keep up their belief in themselves.

 When your children fail despite working hard, present their failures as great learning opportunities.
 Sit with them and help to pinpoint where they lacked.

-For example if it is a competition and your child couldn’t make it, perhaps they need to work harder.
+For example, if it is a competition and your child couldn’t make it, perhaps they need to work harder.
 Explain them that when they are competing, it is not just their effort that counts.
 They need to match their effort and dedication with other children competing.

-And even then, it is possible to fail as some children may have an existent advantage over them.
+And even then, it is possible to fail as some children may have an existing advantage over them.
 It may be due to their previous hard work or just natural.
 Either way, it is possible to bridge the gap with hard work and dedication.

 While it is extremely essential to work hard, it is equally important to work smart.
 What does that mean?
 It means you teach your child to introspect their way of working and fill in the loopholes in their learning.

 It also means not making the same mistakes over and over.
 Help your children identify their mistakes and improve on them.
 Another important aspect of this approach is to try alternate techniques.

-Let’s say your child is playing with blocks and trying to make a tall tower.
+Lets say your child is playing with blocks and trying to make a tall tower.
 But every time they reach a certain height, the tower tumbles down.
 Now, working hard with the same technique will not help here.

 Teach your child to think of another way to make that tower.
 Ask them to change their strategy, their work-plan to accomplish the same outcome.

-So instead of saying ‘Wow!
-You are excellent at this’ say ‘You must have worked really hard at this’.
-The idea is to shift the focus from talents and outcomes to ‘Effort (steps) taken to reach the goal’.
-This is called ‘Process Praise’.
+So instead of saying “Wow!
+You are excellent at this”, say, “You must have worked really hard at this”.
+The idea is to shift the focus from talents and outcomes to “Efforts (steps) taken to reach the goal”.
+This is called “Process Praise”.

 Praise the process, the failures encountered on the way and the strategies used to achieve the outcome.
 Compliment them on their approach towards the problem and not the result.